Choosing MFAT or BMA, Never Both: A Higher Standard of Regenerative Orthobiologics

 At Dynamic Athlete, choosing between MFAT and BMA is never guesswork.
 It is a structured, medically precise, movement-informed diagnostic process that reflects the complexity of Boulder’s active adult population.
 Most biologic failures occur not because the biologic was weak, but because the biologic did not match the injury.
 Our diagnostic model prevents that mismatch.

-We evaluate the entire ecosystem—tissue biology, imaging, biomechanics, and load tolerance—before recommending MFAT or BMA.
+We evaluate the entire ecosystem: tissue biology, imaging, biomechanics, and load tolerance.
+We do this before recommending MFAT or BMA.
 This is the foundation of our biologic practice.

 The result: the right biologic for the right tissue, every time.